 So, why are my pepper plants turning yellow?

-The main cause of yellowing pepper plant leaves is a nutrient deficiency.
-The most important nutrients to your pepper plant are Nitrogen, Phosphorus, and Potassium.
-There is also a need for Magnesium, Iron and other elements, but these are less commonly a problem.
+One common cause of yellowing pepper plant leaves is a nutrient deficiency.
+The most important nutrients to your pepper plant are nitrogen, phosphorus, and potassium.
+There is also a need for magnesium, calcium and other trace elements, but these are less commonly a problem.

 Another possible cause of pepper plants turning yellow is inconsistent watering.
 Over-watering can cause stress to your pepper plants, causing leaves to turn yellow, stunted growth, and lower pepper production.

-Nitrogen is an essential nutrient for vegetative growth.
+Nitrogen is an essential nutrient for all vegetative plant growth.
 It is what helps grow big, strong plants with lots of healthy green leaves.
-Without enough Nitrogen, your pepper plants will suffer in a number of ways.
-One of the most common symptoms of this deficiency is yellowing leaves.
+Without enough nitrogen, your pepper plants will suffer in a number of ways.
+One of the first symptoms of this deficiency is yellowing leaves.

-When your plant is running low on Nitrogen, it will begin to move the remaining nutrient from the older leaves up toward the newer growth.
+When your plant is running low on nitrogen, it will begin to move the remaining nutrient from the older leaves up toward the newer growth.
 You will see that your larger, older leaves at the bottom of the plant will turn yellow first.
-The leaves may fall off eventually, while the top leaves will remain green and healthy for longer.

 - Yellowing leaves, starting at the bottom of the plant and moving up